 \section{Investigating Code Smells in Build Scripts}

 We conducted a mixed-method study with qualitative and quantitative parts to answer our research questions.
-Below we discussed the methods for RQ1 in Section~\ref{RQ1-meth} and the findings of RQ1 in Section~\ref{RQ1-res}.
+We discussed the methods that have been applied for RQ1 in Section~\ref{RQ1-meth} and the findings for RQ1 in Section~\ref{RQ1-res}.